Code-Institute-Submissions/crossword-generator/README.md

 - Validator testing

 ## Manual Testing
+There are four types of user input possible:
+1. Entering the answer to a clue, in the form of a single string of text of the correct length
+2. Entering the description of a clue, ie '2 across', or '1 down'
+3. Simply pressing enter without entering anything, to cycle through the available views
+4. Entering a question mark, '?', cycles through the alternative definitions available, if any.

+These were tested as follows:
+1. Text answer to clues:
+   - Tried entering an answer of the correct length, consisting only of letters - program displays the answer entered on the right-hand puzzle and responds with a confimation message at the bottom of the screen.
+   - Tried entering answers both too long and too short - program responds correctly with an error message informing the user of the mistake, and the expected length of the correct input.
+   - Tried entering mixed alphabetical, numerical and punctuation characters - program responds correctly with the error message 'Solutions can only contain letters'
+2. Clue specifier:
+   - Tried entering the digit '1' followed by 'across' - program correctly displays this clue.
+   - Tried entering just a digit alone, eg '3' - program correctly responds with an error message 'Enter 3 followed by "down" or "across"'
+   - Tried entering a clue that does not appear in the puzzle, eg '234 down' - program correctly responds with the error message 'No clue matches 234 down!'
+3. Cycling through views:
+   - Tried pressing enter repeatedly - program displays each of the four possible views in turn.
+4. Alternative definitions:
+   - Tried entering a question mark - program correctly cycles through the available definitions, returning to the first when all have been shown once.
+   - Tried entering a question mark on a clue with only one definition - program correctly responds with the message - 'There's only one clue for that word!'
 ## Automated Testing
 Automated testing was added using the pytest library.
 Due to time constraints, I concentrated on testing the functions in the Crossword class, as these are the most opaque and hard to debug, given that they involve manipulation